We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 - Disconnect your headphones from all cables.

-- Plug the charger to an outlet.
+- Plug the charger into an outlet.
 Alternatively, you may also connect one end of the USB cable to a computer that is turned on.

 - Wait for the Bluetooth light to blink blue.